mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2013-07-29-syropian-portrait.md

 ---
 title: "Low contrast is the best contrast"
-excerpt: "PaperFaces portrait of @syropian drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @syropian drawn with Paper for iOS on an iPad."
 image:
   path: &image /assets/images/paperfaces-syropian-twitter.jpg
   feature: *image
   thumbnail: /assets/images/paperfaces-syropian-twitter-150.jpg
 categories: [paperfaces]
-tags: [portrait, illustration, Paper by 53, black and white]
+tags: [portrait, illustration, Paper for iOS, black and white]
 ---

 PaperFaces portrait of [@syropian](https://twitter.com/syropian).
 Felt like pushing myself to draw a full face so I dove in with just a pencil and watercolor brush.
 Had to adjust the color often to get lighter tones since I didn't have a working pressure sensitive stylus at my disposal.
 I forgot how quick using a pen like the Pogo Connect can be when shading compared to a normal capacitive stylus.